vondele/chessgraph/README.md

 ```
 usage: chessgraph.py [-h] [--depth DEPTH] [--alpha ALPHA] [--beta BETA] [--concurrency CONCURRENCY] [--position POSITION] [--source {chessdb,engine}] [--boardstyle {unicode,svg,none}]
-                     [--boardedges BOARDEDGES] [--engine ENGINE] [--enginedepth ENGINEDEPTH]
+                     [--boardedges BOARDEDGES] [--engine ENGINE] [--output OUTPUT] [--enginedepth ENGINEDEPTH]

+An utility to create a graph of moves from a specified chess position.

 options:
   -h, --help            show this help message and exit
-  --depth DEPTH         Maximum depth (in plies) of a followed variation
+  --depth DEPTH         Maximum depth (in plies) of a followed variation (default: 6)
-  --alpha ALPHA         Lower bound on the score of variations to be followed
+  --alpha ALPHA         Lower bound on the score of variations to be followed (default: 0)
-  --beta BETA           Upper bound on the score of variations to be followed
+  --beta BETA           Upper bound on the score of variations to be followed (default: 15)
   --concurrency CONCURRENCY
-                        Number of cores to use for work / requests.
+                        Number of cores to use for work / requests. (default: 32)
-  --position POSITION   FEN of the starting position.
+  --position POSITION   FEN of the starting position. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1)
   --source {chessdb,engine}
-                        Use chessdb or engine to score and rank moves
+                        Use chessdb or engine to score and rank moves (default: chessdb)
   --boardstyle {unicode,svg,none}
-                        Which style to use to visualize a board.
+                        Which style to use to visualize a board. (default: unicode)
   --boardedges BOARDEDGES
-                        Minimum number of edges needed before a board is visualized in the node.
+                        Minimum number of edges needed before a board is visualized in the node. (default: 3)
-  --engine ENGINE       Name of the engine binary (with path as needed).
+  --engine ENGINE       Name of the engine binary (with path as needed). (default: stockfish)
+  --output OUTPUT, -o OUTPUT
+                        Name of the output file used. (default: chess.dot)
   --enginedepth ENGINEDEPTH
-                        Depth of the search used by the engine in evaluation
+                        Depth of the search used by the engine in evaluation (default: 20)

 ```